-In KS1 and KS2, the vast majority of pupils are taught through either an informal or semi-formal curriculum.
+From KS1, pupils are taught through either an informal or semi-formal curriculum.

 An informal curriculum supports those pupils who have significant sensory needs and who require an ongoing sensory based pedagogical approach.
 They are likely to have specific needs in the areas of communication and interaction with a potential diagnosis of ASD.
 These pupils require a less structured environment incorporating movement and access to a range of spaces.
 They benefit from 1:1 and very small group activities rather than whole class learning.
 Within this informal grouping, pupils will have 1:1 teaching to develop skills in specific subjects.